-With the help of automated file migration software -- the cornerstone of information lifecycle management (ILM)
+With the help of automated file migration software -- the cornerstone of information lifecycle management (ILM) -- IT shops are finding they can go much longer before having to add disk capacity to their primary storage systems.

 "We found that in the first 18 months [of putting in place an ILM strategy], we didn't have to upgrade our primary storage once," reports Chris Johnson, network administrator at Mustang Engineering L.P. in Houston.
 A Network Appliance shop, the firm is using File Lifecycle Manager from NuView to migrate inactive files from high-end filers to an ATA-based NearStore.
 So far, Mustang has migrated approximately 6 million files, totaling 4 terabytes (TB), to NearStore.